- 26th Aug. 2020

 I met alot of people who knew what I was going through

 “I’d not gone to school, due to the severe back pain I was experiencing, the day we got the phone call.
 Dad told me we needed to go to the hospital, and I remember I didn’t want to go.
-I didn’t want life to change and just wanted to go to school like my friends.
+I didn’t want life to change and I just wanted to go to school like my friends.
 When we arrived at Waikato Hospital, where my Mum worked, we didn’t get out of the car and I became suspicious.
 I kept asking why we weren’t getting out and Dad eventually told me that we were just picking up Mum and going to Starship Hospital in Auckland.
 I was scared.
-I didn’t know a lot about Starship, but I remember saying, and in my heart believing, that Starship was where children went to die.
+I didn’t know a lot about Starship, but I remember saying, and in my heart believing, that Starship was where children went to die.”

 “When we got to Starship we had to ask where to go and were told by reception to head up to the seventh floor.
 We took the elevator up and arrived to see a sign that said ‘Haematology/Oncology’.
-There was something ominous, not in the words themselves, but in the way we felt upon seeing them.
+There was something ominous, not in the words themselves, but in the way I felt upon seeing them.
 My parents seemed uncertain; which wasn’t reassuring for the eleven-year-old who didn’t understand the words haematology or oncology.
 I walked through the corridors with the feeling that my entire life was changing around me, but I didn’t know how.

 “My MRI showed 42 visible tumours throughout my torso.
 The largest one near my ribs had corroded two of them, as well as causing my left lung to collapse and pushing my heart into the centre.
 I don’t actually remember being told I had cancer.
 What I do remember is how stressful it was waiting for the results of a biopsy the doctors took of one of the tumours and the urgency to start treatment once they realised that the cells responded to chemo.
 They had told my Dad while waiting for the biopsy results that if chemo wasn’t an option, I’d probably not live to see the coming Christmas as it was too late for surgery and radiation wasn’t an option.
 I started treatment the same day we found out the results of the biopsy.”